scarpazza/dot-emacs/README.md

   it hardly makes sense to keep these bindings in place.
 I reclaim them.
   In the specific case of `C-v`, I go back to CUA land, making it another paste (`yank`).

+* M122 bindings.
+I like big keyboards.
+My daily driver is a vintage IBM [122-key Model M "Battlecruiser"](https://github.com/scarpazza/battlecruiser).
+I post emacs bindings for the F13-F24 keys, plust the extra function keys.
+Yes, I use the extra function keys for useful things, usually revision control via magit; yes, I do remember what they do without looking them up (that's because they are organized consistently with the F1-F12 assignments); and yes, they are easier to remember than key sequences.

 ### Helm key bindings